haizelabs/thorn-in-haizestack/README.md

 python viz.py
 ```

-And don't forget to have some fun with the contents of `thorn.txt`.
+And don't forget to have some fun with the contents of `thorn.txt` -- let us know what you come up with!

 # Acknowledgements